-Since final exams have over, I can write a post freely now.
-Today post will be about how to choose the perfect pen just for you.
-This is based on my experience.
-I’d struggled with what pen I had to use.
-Maybe there are people like me out there who struggle with the same issue as me.
-Therefore, I want to help you to find your perfect pen by giving you some tips that might be helpful.
+I can write freely now since final exams have over.
+So, in today’s post, I’m gonna share you how to choose a pen that suits you.
+It is based on my experience.
+I struggled with pens I had used for years.
+Maybe there are people out there who struggle with the same issue as me.
+Therefore, I wanna help you to find your perfect pen by giving you some tips that might be helpful.

 *Please note that I won’t recommend any pen in this post.

 I’d been using Sakura Pigma Micron 01 for writing.
-It had been my best pen for a year.
+It had been my favorite pen for a year.
 Sakura Pigma Micron is a drawing pen, but you can also write with it.
-My friends recommended me this pen.
-They’re not wrong, I was satisfied, and I liked it.
+My friends recommended me this pen, and I liked it.
 It helped me doodling and writing on my Bullet Journal a lot.
 By the way, if you haven’t tried it before, Sakura Pigma Micron pen is a smooth and waterproof pen.
-It is compatible with any kind of paper you have.
+You can use it with any kind of paper you have.

 However, I found my writing position got weirder and weirder ever since.
 It wasn’t the pen’s fault.
 Well, I guess it just the bad habit that I got from too much drawing.
 Plus, it has a ball-like pointy tip (I don’t know the right term for it, please bear with me) so I would write in an almost upright position, which was quite weird, of course.

 I was frustrated!
 Sounds silly?
 Not to me.
-Writing is what every student just like me does.
-So, I have to write with a tool that suitable for me.
-This means it has to make my note-taking experience seems fun and the outcome is easy to read.
+I take notes at school with a pen everyday.
+So, I have to write with a pen that suits me.
+It means the pen has to make my note-taking experience seems fun and the outcome is easy to read.
 Don’t you think so?
 If you disagree I can guess that you don’t take notes in every class, which is totally bad!
 You should stop it and start writing now!
 (Not right now, I mean in your class).

-And finally, I found that suitable pen after spending one, two, three (and keep counting) pens sitting on my desk.
+And finally, I found the right pen after spending one, two, three (and keep counting) pens sitting on my desk.
 I’ll tell you what pen I’m currently using at the end of the post.

 Now, let’s talk about the tips I’ve mentioned before.

 In my case, I found that my handwriting is shaky.
-It turns out I can’t use gel-ink pen because, as you may know, gel pen tend to produce some smooth texture on the surface, which makes my hand movement uncontrollable.
-Moreover, I’m using smooth paper too in my binder, which is not a match combination for me.
-The other problem that I found is, I always misspelled everything: either words or letters.
+It turns out I can’t use gel-ink pen because, as you may know, gel pen tends to produce some smooth texture on the surface, which makes me can’t control my hand.
+Moreover, I’m using smooth paper too in my binder, which is not the right combination for me.
+The other problem found is, I always misspelled everything: either words or letters.
 I can see a lot of strikes and chaos on my notes, and I need to correct it.

 So, as you’ve known your problems.
 You can ask your friend’s recommendation now, but please make sure you read some review before trying out some pens.